This page gives you a very good air conditioning and heating system overview. It covers all the parts of an HVAC system

 With either low or high air flows electricity bills can easily increase $200.00 to $600.00 per season.

-If the line set is too small your air conditioning energy efficiency is reduced approximately 2 seer rating points.
-This translates to about $256.00 in extra electricity per season.* based on 12 cents per kilowatt hour for electricity and living in an area where air conditioning is required often.
+When the line set is too small your air conditioning energy efficiency is reduced approximately 2 seer rating points.
+This means about $256.00 in extra electricity per season.* based on 12 cents per kilowatt hour for electricity and living in an area where air conditioning is required often.

 The compressor works harder and needs repair or replacement earlier.